School of Medicine

 Adjunct Clinical Professor, Obstetrics & Gynecology - General

 BioDr.
-Harise Stein has multiple clinical, teaching and administrative roles at Stanford in addition to her private practice in Mountain View.
+Harise Stein has had multiple clinical, teaching and administrative roles at Stanford in addition to her private practice.
+In June 2022 she semi-retired, closing her private office and stopped seeing patients in Stanford ob/gyn clinics.

 David K. Stevenson, M.D.